steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 ## Docker

 We use Docker to automate our website and load environments for our [Web and Server PDF SDKs](https://pspdfkit.com/pdf-sdk/web/).
 Docker posted a [status update blog post](https://www.docker.com/blog/apple-silicon-m1-chips-and-docker/) admitting that its client currently won’t work with Apple Silicon, but that the company is [working on it](https://github.com/docker/roadmap/issues/142).
-There are more [hacky ways to use Apple’s Hypervisor to run Docker containers manually](https://finestructure.co/blog/2020/11/27/running-docker-on-apple-silicon-m1-follow-up), but this needs ARM-based containers.
+There are more [hacky ways to use Apple’s Hypervisor to run Docker containers manually](https://finestructure.co/blog/2020/11/27/running-docker-on-apple-silicon-m1-follow-up), but they need ARM-based containers.

 I expect a solution that runs ARM-based containers in Q1 2021.
 We at PSPDFKit will have some work to do to add ARM support (something already on the roadmap), so this is only a transitional issue.